bgyu/KB/DebugLinuxKernel.md

 * https://docs.kernel.org/dev-tools/gdb-kernel-debugging.html
 * https://github.com/torvalds/linux

-# Futher: Fix Kernel Panic by Providing rootfs
+# Futher: Fix Kernel Panic by Providing rootfs - Use initramfs
 Because we don't provide rootfs, kernel will panic at the end.
 To have a "complete" system, we need to provide a rootfs.
 Here are the detailed steps:

 Creating a minimal root filesystem using `busybox` and passing it to the Linux kernel involves the following steps: